josephfh/josephfh-portfolio-react/README.md

-An introductory website made by Joseph Hughes, frontend/fullstack web developer.
+A website made by Joseph Hughes, frontend web developer.
+Have I finished it yet?
+No.

 * ReactJS
 * TailwindCSS